bjpop/gurita/docsrc/heatmap.rst

   -x COLUMN, --xaxis COLUMN
   -y COLUMN, --yaxis COLUMN

-The X and Y axes of a heatmap must be categorical features.
+The X and Y axes of a heatmap must be categorical columns.
 The data must be formatted such that in each row the pair of values (X, Y) is unique (not repeated).
 If your data is not in this format it may be possible to transform it into this format using :doc:`pivot <pivot>`.

 The example below shows the same heatmap :ref:`the simple example above <heatmap_simple_example>` but with the month on the Y axis and the year on the X axis: